daishengqi/Development-of-Ecology/README.md

-# History-of-Ecology
+# The History of Ecology based on Massive Datasets
-A new view on the history of Ecology using NLP-based bibliometric methods
+A new view on the history of Ecology using NLP-based bibliometric methods, based on a total of more than 430000 research papers.